Modern Methods used to maximise timber yield and lower impact on natural ecosystems.

 What does it mean to you?

-Engineering of the core provides extra stability of cost effective products with minimum waste.
+Engineering of the core provides extra stability and cost effective products with minimum waste.

 Quality over veneering provides Forest Friendly, high class products at affordable prices, maintaining Ecological Tree Cutting Policies yet still providing employment.
 Our Company has an eye for green issues.